Which place is cheaper, Raleigh or Fort Lauderdale?

 Both destinations experience a temperate climate with four distinct seasons.
 And since both cities are in the northern hemisphere, summer is in July and winter is in January.

 Both Raleigh and Fort Lauderdale are popular destinations to visit in the summer with plenty of activities.
 The beaches, snorkeling, and the family-friendly experiences are the main draw to Fort Lauderdale this time of year.
-Also, many travelers come to Raleigh for the family-friendly experiences.
+Also, many travelers come to Raleigh for the city activities and the family-friendly experiences.

 In July, Fort Lauderdale is generally around the same temperature as Raleigh.
-Temperatures in Fort Lauderdale average around 83°F (28°C), and Raleigh stays around 79°F (26°C).
+Daily temperatures in Fort Lauderdale average around 83°F (28°C), and Raleigh fluctuates around 79°F (26°C).

 It's quite sunny in Raleigh.
 The sun comes out a lot this time of the year in Fort Lauderdale.
 Fort Lauderdale usually receives more sunshine than Raleigh during summer.
 Fort Lauderdale gets 316 hours of sunny skies, while Raleigh receives 259 hours of full sun in the summer.